smf0x10/Tackticks-Royale/README.md

 Current plans:

--Add an interface to streamline the development of new troop formations: done -Add a "rally system" to select a group of troops and direct them to hold: working on it a certain point
+-Add an interface to streamline the development of new troop formations: done

+-Add a "rally system" to select a group of troops and direct them to hold a certain point: working on it

--Add an objective to win the game: not started -Reimplement multiplayer: not started
+-Add an objective to win the game: not started

+-Reimplement multiplayer: not started